Products to Enhance Sustainability

 Internal certification screening committee

-While Products to Enhance Sustainability fall under the Company’s registration system owing to their high degree of contribution to solving social issues based on internal criteria, steps are being taken to strengthen and review the system’s operations and criteria to ensure that the product portfolio continues to evolve in line with business strategies that account for social needs and business conditions.
+Steps are being taken to strengthen and review the Products to Enhance Sustainability System’s operations and criteria to ensure that the product portfolio continues to evolve in line with business strategies that account for social needs and business conditions.

 Visualization of the Degree of Contribution to Solving Social Issues